TheManners024/gu-launcher-skin/extracted/README.md

           }
         }
     ```
+- The colors in app-main need to be updated to match whatever color scheme you're going for.

 #### App Chunk
 - Search for `null == t.account ? null : t.account.username` and replace with `null == t.account ? null : t.account.username + ' - ' + t.user.user_id`
   - Might have to remove `t` reference if the minification changes the variable.
+  - This might not be relevant since they added the banner for the p2e campaign stuff
 - Search for `null == t.user ? null : t.user.won_matches` and `null == t.user ? null : t.user.unique_card_count` are where
 you should replace the match win/loss ratio and unique card count labels.
+  - - This might not be relevant since they added the banner for the p2e campaign stuff
 - Also don't forget to update the gu-heading-text to gu-paragraph-text for the previous two changes
 - setRankLevelLabels()
   - Called to set the rank level labels and stuff